Nozbe/WatermelonDB/docs-master/Query.md

 )
 ```

-Known limitation: column comparisons do not work within nested `Q.on`s on LokiJSAdapter

 #### Deep `Q.on`s

 You can also nest `Q.on` within `Q.on`, e.g. to make a condition on a grandparent.
 You must explicitly define the tables you're joining on.
 (NOTE: The `Q.experimentalNestedJoin` API is subject to change).
 Multiple levels of nesting are allowed.